 There are a number of sites and buildings within the Parish of historic or scientific interest, consequently it is important to maintain the environment and historic setting in some areas of the Parish.
 The National Trust is a major landowner owning about 150 acres (60 hectares) in the Parish.
 There are a number of business areas centred around redundant Defence infrastructure and a disused brickworks.

 There are two churches within the parish, St Mary’s Church, in Dinton and St Edith’s Church in Baverstock.
-Dinton has a thriving primary school, two public houses, a large modern village hall and a superb recreation ground used by Dinton Cricket Club and Dinton Rugby Club.
+Dinton has a thriving primary school, two public houses, a large modern village hall and a superb recreation ground used by Dinton Cricket Club.